Chart Color Schemes

 Wingham faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.9%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 8.6%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.4%).
-Trade and technical skills are prominent, with 42.4% of residents aged 15+ holding vocational credentials - advanced diplomas (8.7%) and certificates (33.7%).
+Vocational credentials are prominent, with 42.4% of residents aged 15+ holding such qualifications, including advanced diplomas (8.7%) and certificates (33.7%).

-Educational participation is high, with 26.8% of residents currently enrolled in formal education.
-This includes 10.6% in primary education, 8.3% in secondary education, and 1.7% pursuing tertiary education.
+Educational participation is high, with 26.8% of residents currently enrolled in formal education, comprising 10.6% in primary, 8.3% in secondary, and 1.7% in tertiary education.

 Frequently Asked Questions - Education